thk2b/ping/README.md

 rtt min/avg/max/mdev = 4.843/4.892/4.991/??? ms
 ```

-# Usage
+## Usage

-usage: ./ping host
+`usage: ./ping host`

-# Implementation
+## Implementation

 This program uses a raw ICMP socket to sent an ICMP ECHO request to the destination with the sending time as a payload.
 It then waits for the matching ICMP response and calculates the time difference.
 The process is repeated untill a SIGINT signal is captured and the program exits after displaying statistics.

-# Internals
+## Internals

 The core of the project is layered into 3 modules with clear and minimally-overlapping roles.

-- icmp_socket
+### icmp_socket

 Responsible for initializing the socket, and sending/receiving data.
 Doesn't care what is being sent or recieved.

-- echo
+### echo

-Manages the ICMP ECHO request, including the header and payload.
+Manages the ICMP ECHO packet and filtering of incoming packets.
-Doesn't care how the request is sent or received or what happens to the payload.
+Doesn't care how the request is sent or received nor what happens to the payload.

-- ping
+### ping

-Manages the program and request/response lifecyle, manages the data and user interface.
+Manages the main loop, request/response lifecyle, statistics and user interface.